Dify alternatives

 What is the difference between NodeTool and Dify?

-Dify is an LLM app development platform focused on prompt orchestration, knowledge bases, and agent debugging for text-first products like chatbots and copilots.
-NodeTool covers the same agent and RAG ground on a node-based canvas, then adds native image, video, and music generation and editing tools — masks, inpaint, relight, layers — as first-class nodes, so a workflow can produce media, not just text and structured output.
+Dify is a language model app development platform focused on prompt management, knowledge bases, and agent debugging for text-first products like chatbots and copilots.
+NodeTool covers the same agent and document-search ground on a visual canvas, then adds native image, video, and music generation and editing tools — masks, inpaint, relight, layers — as built-in blocks, so a workflow can produce media, not just text and structured output.

 Is Dify open source?

 Dify's source is published under a modified Apache 2.0 license that adds commercial-use conditions above certain usage thresholds — check Dify's own license file for the current terms before relying on it for a commercial deployment.
-NodeTool is open source under AGPL-3.0, an OSI-approved license, and is fully BYOK on both self-hosted and NodeTool Cloud deployments.
+NodeTool is open source under AGPL-3.0, an OSI-approved license, and is fully your own keys on both self-hosted and NodeTool Cloud deployments.

 Can Dify generate images or video?